tipi-build/docs/README.md

 # Introduction

-Tipi solves three of the most common problems C++ developer face day to day: dependency management, long build times and environments:
+Tipi solves three of the most common problems C++ developers face day to day:

-- speed up your workflow with powerful multi-platform cloud environments
+1. dependency management
+2. long build times and
+3. environments

+by giving you:

-- fetch dependencies straight from git repositories, no need to wait for package definitions
+- fetching dependencies straight from git repositories, no need to wait for package definitions
+- speeding up your workflow with powerful multi-platform cloud environments
-- shipped with a useful set of tools on three platforms
+- shipping with a useful set of tools on Linux, MacOS, and Windows platforms

 ## Getting started